This French distressed chair with easy upholstery tutorial is for any French decor loving girl.

 - Paint the chair with 1 good coat of the charcoal grey paint.

 - Allow to dry 24 hours before sanding and sand the entire chair with fine grit sandpaper sanding more around the edges for a natural distressed look.
 Wipe off excess dust.

 - Finish the chair by rubbing clear wax over chair with a rug then wiping/buffing off as you go.

-8. Staring in the middle either the top or bottom, pull the drop cloth a bit tight then staple.
-Then I did the same to the opposite side as pictured below.
+2. Starting in the middle top or bottom, pull the drop cloth a taut then staple.
+Do the same to the opposite side as pictured below.
 You want the fabric pulled nice and snug but too tightly will make pulls in the fabric.

-9. Repeat the same on the sides of the chair alternating top, bottom, side, side with one staple next to the first staple about an inch apart.
-Adding a staple top, bottom, side, side then repeating until you are only left with the corners.
+3. Repeat the same on the sides of the chair alternating top, bottom, side, side with one staple next to the first staple about an inch apart repeating until you are only left with the corners.

-13. Next, flip the seat around and place your French stencil on the middle of the chair and put masking tape or painter’s tape around it to secure the stencil in place.
-Squeeze a bit of black fabric paint on a paper plate and dab the foam brush into it dabbing off excess on some paper towels.
-Dab foam brush over the stencil onto the fabric moving brush up and down to make sure the paint doesn’t bleed through under the stencil.
+7. Flip the seat around and place your French stencil on the middle of the chair and secure with painter’s tape.
+Squeeze a bit of black fabric paint on a paper plate and dab the foam brush into it dabbing off excess on a paper towel.
+Dab the foam brush up and down over the stencil onto the fabric moving making sure the paint doesn’t bleed through under the stencil.

-14. Let dry then screw the chair pad back to the chair.
+8. Let it dry then screw the chair pad back to the chair.

 I hope you try making your own French distressed chair along with this easy upholstery tutorial.